 Run by the Australian Storytelling Guild NSW, the competition asks students in Years 5 and 6 to write an original short story and submit a video recording of themselves reciting their work between two and six minutes long.

 Zach was shortlisted to recite his story live at the finals in Lewisham on June 17, and was awarded $150 prize money along with the winner’s title.
 Classmate Sienna Chamoun also received a highly commended for her story The Enchanted Staircase.

-Zach is part of the Literacy stream of the Newman Selective Gifted Program run at the school, which caters for students who are gifted and talented in areas including Science, Mathematics, writing, literature, and Visual Arts.
+Zach is part of the Literacy stream of the Newman Selective Gifted Education Program run at the school, which caters for students who are gifted and talented in areas including Science, Mathematics, writing, literature, and Visual Arts.

 In his complex narrative, he offers a tale about verbal bullying at school and the self-doubt that echoes the taunts.

 “My story was about bullying and racism,” he said.
 “I wrote it because I’m very passionate about how we should stop bullying and racism and want to help.

 I like the rewarding feeling after writing a good story and the process.